The Neighborhood Supported Cannabis Consumption Pilot Program

 September 3, 2015

-Just two months ago, the Campaign for Limited Social Cannabis Use launched a petition drive to qualify an initiative for the November 2015 ballot in Denver.
+In July 2015, the Campaign for Limited Social Cannabis Use launched a petition drive to qualify an initiative for the November 2015 ballot in Denver.
 The goal of the campaign was to change the laws in the city so that adults could congregate and enjoy cannabis socially, just as alcohol consumers do.
 We were frustrated that this issue was not being addressed by city leaders and wanted to push things forward.

-Now, thanks to the generosity and hard work of supporters who contributed to the effort and helped collect enough signatures to qualify for the ballot, we have succeeded.
-The issue is on the collective radar of both city officials and Denver business leaders, and we have had more productive conversations with them about social use in the past two weeks than in the previous 18 months combined!
+Thanks to the generosity and hard work of supporters who contributed to that effort we collected enough signatures last year to qualify for the ballot.
+In what some considered a surprise move, we formally withdrew the ballot initiative to work with Denver civic and business leaders who acknowledged the need to address this issue and at the time committed to work with us to develop a social cannabis use law that reflects the interest and concerns of all parties.
+Our efforts last year put this issue on the collective radar of both city officials and Denver business leaders, and we have had more productive conversations with them about social use in a few weeks last year than we had in the previous two years combined!